klaborda/static.klaborda.me/content/about/index.md

 template = "about.html"
 +++

 Hi!
 My name is Kevin Laborda.
-I am a 35 years old full-stack developer currented based in Salt Lake City, UT.
+I am a 35 year old full-stack developer currently based in Salt Lake City, UT.
 I enjoy working with a variety of technologies including the following:

 - React
 - Node.js